omartood/sophone/README.md

 - **npm Package**: https://www.npmjs.com/package/sophone
 - **Issues**: https://github.com/omartood/sophone/issues

+## Code of Conduct

+This project adheres to the [Contributor Covenant Code of Conduct](https://github.com/omartood/sophone/blob/main/CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to omarjibrilabdulkhadir@gmail.com.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.